Seeebas/xPocket/README.md

     -   Preference:

-        -   inser monthly incoming
+       -  insert monthly incoming

        -  update isMonthly expense date etc.

        -  select what category will apear in the Add Expense/Budget menu

     -   Contant Us:

        -  Allow user to send an email.

 ### Todo: